nitinkohli/targeted_differential_privacy_replication/README.md

 ## Introduction

 This repository contains replication code for the paper "Enabling Humantiarian Applications with Targeted Differential Privacy" by Nitin Kohli and Joshua Blumenstock (https://arxiv.org/pdf/2408.13424).
-This README provides information about the code structure and the analyss performed in the manuscript.
+This README provides information about the code structure and the analyses performed in our paper.

-As noted in our manuscript, the mobile phone datasets from Togo and Nigeria contain detailed information on billions of mobile phone transactions.
-These data contain proprietary and confidential information belonging to a private telecommunications operator and cannot be publicly released.
+As noted in our manuscript, the mobile phone datasets we use from Togo and Nigeria are derived from call detail records that contain detailed information on billions of mobile phone transactions.
+Additionally, these data contain proprietary and confidential information belonging to a private telecommunications operator and cannot be publicly released.
 Consequently, for this demo we provide a sample input dataset in the `Data` folder called `replication_input.csv`.

 ## System Requirements